cloud-gov/cg-site/content/docs/apps/experimental/volume-services.md

 Volumes are brokered and then bound to applications in the same way as our [Redis]({{< relref "docs/services/redis.md">}}), [Elasticsearch]({{< relref "docs/services/elasticsearch24.md">}}), [database]({{< relref "docs/services/relational-database.md">}}), and [blob store]({{< relref "docs/services/s3.md">}}) services.
 The volume will be available to the application at a path provided in the `VCAP_SERVICES` environment variable.

 ## Caveats for this service
 We're making this service available so that customers can explore migrating their filesystem-dependent applications to cloud.gov.
-We encourage use of this service now as a way to determine whether certain applications could run in cloud.gov, but we do not regard is as suitable for supporting a production application. **For this reason, the filesystem service will only be turned on for spaces in sandbox and prototyping oganizations.**
+We encourage use of this service now as a way to determine whether certain applications could run in cloud.gov, but we do not regard is as suitable for supporting a production application. **For this reason, the filesystem service will only be turned on for spaces in sandbox and prototyping organizations.**

-We'll address the following points before we make the filesystem service available in a fully self-service manner for use by all customers.
+We'll address the following points before we make the filesystem service available in a fully self-service manner for use by all customers:

 * The filesystem service is only available for particular spaces after customers contact cloud.gov support to have it turned on.
 * The filesystem service is *not* highly-available.
 This means that the brokered volume may be unavailable briefly from time to time as we update cloud.gov.
 * The filesystem service is *not* tuned for high performance.